 Describe Kurtwood Smith, before I put my foot in your ass.

-Kurtwood Larson Smith (born July 3, 1943 in New Lisbon, Wisconsin) is an American actor best known for his roles in RoboCop (1987) as Clarence Boddicker and on That '70s Show as Red Forman.
+Kurtwood Larson Smith (born July 3, 1943) is an American actor best known for his roles in RoboCop (1987) as Clarence Boddicker and on That '70s Show as Red Forman.
 To animation fans, he's also known as the voice of General Galapagos on The Terrible Thunderlizards and Agent Bennett on The Zeta Project.
 As most of the aforementioned roles suggest, he frequently plays Jerkasses and villains.

 Not to be confused with Curt Smith.